 - Despite these contradictions, it is important to acknowledge the positive aspects of this draft code.
 Articles seven to ten of this draft are significant matters in dealing with criminals, which will be briefly discussed in the subsequent section. article 7 refers to the position of criminals in the internal system of their government and the lack of influence of such position on their criminal liability.2 according to this Article, the official position of a person who committed the crimes outlined in this draft, even if he acted as the head of the government or a certain government, will not exempt them from prosecution or a reduction in their punishment.
-By addressing the highest officials of the governments, this provision has exhausted the argument made by officials of different countries and states that the position of criminals should not be act as a shield against their prosecution for committing such crimes, thereby obstructing the administration of justice. - The first section of Article 8 grants member States the authority to exercise global jurisdiction over crimes listed in Articles 17 to 20, regardless of where and by whom these crimes were committed.3 This provision, similar to the previous Article, respects the application of jurisdiction over any person who has committed the aforementioned crimes within any member State.
+By addressing the highest officials of different countries and states that the position of criminals should not be act as a shield against their prosecution for committing such crimes, thereby obstructing the administration of justice. - The first section of Article 8 grants member States the authority to exercise global jurisdiction over crimes listed in Articles 17 to 20, regardless of where and by whom these crimes were committed.3 This provision, similar to the previous Article, respects the application of jurisdiction over any person who has committed the aforementioned crimes within any member State.
 However, the second section specifically designates the competence to deal with the crime of rape (the subject of Article 16) within the jurisdiction of the International Criminal Court (ICC), thereby prohibiting governments from unilaterally prosecuting their nationals for this crime.
-The development of jurisdictional competence of government in dealing with such crimes is undoubtedly
+The development of jurisdictional competence of government in dealing with such crimes is undoubtedly an important step towards preventing and addressing the commission of such crimes, and it serves to limit the maneuverability for criminals.

 ^{1.} The mentioned action seems to be a simultaneous violation of the following provisions in the draft: the first part of the first paragraph, the fourth paragraph, the fourth paragraph and also the first part of the sixth paragraph.
+2. A/RES/36/106, Article 7.

-^{2 .} A/RES/36/106, Article 7.
+^{2 .} A/RES/30/100, Article

-- an important step towards preventing and addressing the commission of such crimes, and it serves to limit the maneuverability for criminals. - Article 9 addresses the responsibility of States regarding the extradition or trial of individuals referred to in Articles 17 to 20, while safeguarding the jurisdiction of the ICC., provided that the said person is found in the territory of the member States1.
+- Article 9 addresses the responsibility of States regarding the extradition or trial of individuals referred to in Articles 17 to 20, while safeguarding the jurisdiction of the ICC., provided that the said person is found in the territory of the member States1.
 The Article stipulates that if a person accused of committing a war crime is found in the territory of a member State, the government should either extradite the accused to his respective state or the ICC Court, or alternatively, initiate domestic proceedings against them. - Article 10 further facilitates the conditions for the extradition of the individuals subject of this draft.
-It includes four paragraphs which urge the member States to: (1) include the crimes outlined in this draft in their extradition treaties with other countries; (2) consider this draft as a legal basis for extradition of the criminals if there is an absence of a bilateral treaty with the requesting country; (3) henceforth consider the crimes subject of this draft as extraditable; and (4) address the crimes mentioned in the draft as if they were committed not only in their country, but also in all other countries.2 This provision marks an important step towards facilitating the extradition of those accused of war crimes, and with the approval of the member countries, it can potentially replace bilateral or multilateral treaties, and give the states the opportunity to pass new laws in this area and prevent delays that may lead to the destruction of evidence against defendants or an internal political maneuver hindering extradition of war criminals.
+It includes four paragraphs which urge the member States to: (1) include the crimes outlined in this draft in their extradition treaties with other countries; (2) consider this draft as a legal basis for extradition of the criminals if there is an absence of a bilateral treaty with the requesting country; (3) henceforth consider the crimes subject of this draft as extraditable; and (4) address the crimes mentioned in the draft as if they were committed not only in their country, but also in all other countries.2 This provision marks an important step towards facilitating the extradition of those accused of war crimes, and with the approval of the states the opportunity to pass new laws in this area and prevent delays that may lead to the destruction of evidence against defendants or an internal political maneuver hindering extradition of war criminals.